Last Updated on January 22, 2021 by Nancie

 Mixed Success Blocking Grackles

-With some birds, having the cardinal ring on can sometimes work help it block them better.
+With some birds, having the cardinal ring on can sometimes help it block them better.
 I think the cardinal ring distributes the bird’s weight around the feeder, pulling it down to cover the seed ports.
 But other birds have more trouble with short perches.
 So if you are having trouble with a particular bird, experiment with both methods.

-Popular Feeder With Birds
+Squirrel Buster Plus is Popular With Birds

 These feeders have been very popular in my yard.
 They are almost always in use during daylight hours.
 Depending on the seed I put in them, the most common visitors are House Finches, American Goldfinches, Tufted Titmouses, Carolina Chickadees, White-Breasted Nuthatches and the occasional Carolina Wren or Pine Siskin.